TobBot2/RedditFrame/README.md

 Reddit Frame

 run main.py
+automatically configures based on whether testing on windows or running build on raspberrypi

 install -> $ pip3 install { library }
-library: pillow, python-weather, spidev, RPi.GPIO
+external libraries: pillow, python-weather, spidev, RPi.GPIO
+note: spidev and RPi.GPIO can only be downloaded (and only need to be downloaded) on the raspberrypi

-waveshare e-paper display tutorial: https://www.waveshare.com/wiki/2.9inch_e-Paper_Module
+waveshare e-paper display tutorial: https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT

-This won't work on windows as there's not GPIO or spidev stuff, plus some other quirks with asyncio and the file paths